Adnan1729/Adnan1729/README.md

 ### 02 &nbsp; Research

-His current research develops Bayesian graphical models for real-time evidence fusion across distributed autonomous platforms, with a focus on swarm intelligence at the tactical edge, where agents must reason and act locally under intermittent connectivity, adversarial perturbation, and partial observability.
+His doctoral research develops Bayesian graphical models for real-time evidence fusion across distributed autonomous platforms, with a focus on swarm intelligence at the tactical edge, where agents must reason and act locally under intermittent connectivity, adversarial perturbation, and partial observability.

-A central technical thread is the inference of latent causal states: operationally meaningful variables that are never directly observed, yet can be reconstructed from indirect, noisy, and heterogeneous signals fused across autonomous platforms.
+A central technical thread is the inference of latent causal states: operationally meaningful variables that are never directly observed, yet can be reconstructed from indirect and heterogeneous signals fused across autonomous platforms.
+The broader framework embeds machine-learning emulators within modular digital twin architectures for aerial, underwater, and ground-based systems, where interpretable and high-fidelity predictive analysis is critical.

 The work is carried out in close collaboration with the Defence Science and Technology Laboratory (DSTL) and the Royal Air Force's Rapid Capabilities Office.